YMCA Camp Collins

 YMCA Camp Collins is accredited by the American Camp Association.
 The camp meets hundreds of standards for program quality, health, safety, administration and facilities.
 These guidelines are the most widely recognized standards in the camping industry.

-Each summer, two thousand children come to YMCA Camp Collins.
+Each summer, more than 2,000 children come to YMCA Camp Collins.
 Our goal is to provide these children with fun and exciting activities, while offering opportunities for new friendships, learning and personal growth during their stay.
-Camp Collins has been providing campers with a progressive, challenging and supportive environment since 1926.

 Program Staff and Specialists are an integral part of the camp community, offering programs and instruction, assisting and covering for cabin counselors, living in the cabins as part of the cabin group and participating in all camp activities.

 Day Camp Counselors work with day campers that come to camp Monday through Friday.
 Staff meet campers at designated pick up/drop off sites in the morning, ride the bus back to camp and then spend their day with their group of campers.
 Day campers are based under a large tent, with plenty of picnic tables for lunch as well as crafts and activities.
 Day campers participate in a majority of camp activities, and then leave in the late afternoon.
 Day Camp Staff then receive time off and then join the cabin group that they live with for an all camp evening activity.

 All staff work a six-day week, with a 24-hour break from Saturday noon to Sunday noon.
 Additional three hour break times are allotted each day.